genomicsclass/book/pages/pca_motivation.md

 ## Dimension Reduction Motivation

-Visualizing data is one of the most, if not the most, important step in the analysis of high throughput data.
+Visualizing data is one of the most, if not the most, important step in the analysis of high-throughput data.
 The right visualization method may reveal problems with the experimental data that can render the results from a standard analysis, although typically appropriate, completely useless.

 We have shown methods for visualizing global properties of the columns of rows, but plots that reveal relationships between columns or between rows are more complicated due to the high dimensionality of data.
-For example, to compare each of the 189 samples to each other we would have to create, for example, 17,766 MA-plots.
+For example, to compare each of the 189 samples to each other, we would have to create, for example, 17,766 MA-plots.
 Creating one single scatterplot of the data is impossible since points are very high dimensional.

 We will describe powerful techniques for exploratory data analysis based on _dimension reduction_.
 The general idea is to reduce the dataset to have fewer dimensions, yet approximately preserve important properties, such as the distance between samples.
 If we are able to reduce down to, say, two dimensions, we can then easily make plots.
 The technique behind it all, the singular value decomposition (SVD), is also useful in other contexts.
 Before introducing the rather complicated mathematics behind the SVD, we will motivate the ideas behind it with a simple example.

-### Example: Reducing Two Dimensions to One
+#### Example: Reducing two dimensions to one

 We consider an example with twin heights.
 Here we simulate 100 two dimensional points that represent the number of standard deviations each individual is from the mean height.
 Each pair of points is a pair of twins:

 ![Simulated twin pair heights.](figure/pca_motivation-simulate twin heights-1.png)

-To help with the illustration, if this where high-throughput gene expression data, the twin pairs are the $$N$$ samples and the two heights would represent gene expression from 2 genes.
-Note that we can compute the distance between any two samples.
-For example, here is the distance between the two orange points above:
+To help with the illustration, think of this as high-throughput gene expression data with the twin pairs representing the $$N$$ samples and the two heights representing gene expression from two genes.

+We are interested in the distance between any two samples.
+We can compute this using `dist`.
+For example, here is the distance between the two orange points in the figure above:

 ```r